PBorocz/raindrop-io-py/README.md

 ### Unreleased

+- SECURITY: Update pygments to 2.15.1 to address potential security vulnerability.
+- CHANGED: Moved to py 3.11.3.

 ### v0.1.2 - 2023-07-08

 - FIXED: Per Issue #5, cache `size` may come back from Raindrop as 0 in some cases, relax pydantic type from PositiveInt to `int` (Didn't hear anything back from Rustem regarding the cases in which this can (or should?) occur).